Augustus Sol Invictus: Views

 During his campaign, a letter written by Invictus in 2013 came to light in which he renounced his citizenship and claimed to have plans of venturing out in the woods only to return bringing war:

 Invictus has been accused of supporting state-sponsored eugenics for a paper he wrote as a law student.
 Invictus, however, wrote a disclaimer to the paper stating that although he believes the strong and intelligent should breed and the weak and stupid should not, he does not believe that the government can be trusted to implement such a program.

 Invictus has been identified as a Holocaust denier.
 He has said: "Do I believe that 6 million Jews were killed by evil Hitler?
 Is that what you’re asking me? ...
 Okay, then I am still waiting to see those facts."

 Invictus has proposed repealing the Fourteenth, Fifteenth, and Nineteenth Amendments to the Constitution of the United States, insisting that only white male citizens should have the right to vote or own real property.

 Invictus believes that the United States should embrace a non-interventionist approach to foreign policy, arguing that an interventionist approach has resulted in the loss of American lives and the accumulation of trillions of dollars in debt.
 He opposes using the U.S. military to protect US national interests or prevent meddling in US affairs.

 Invictus advocates for balancing the budget, shrinking the size of government, ceasing "reckless" government spending and deregulating American business.
 He is also in favor of repealing the personal income tax, abolishing the IRS and recreating the tax code.
-He is for an expanded federal role in protecting the environment.
 According to Invictus, he does not support mass immigration and is against open borders for the United States.
 However, he supports policies that would streamline the process of immigration and naturalization so that immigrants who wish to integrate and work in the United States can do so with ease.
-Invictus believes that abortion should be illegal in most circumstances.

-Invictus is opposed to the War on Drugs and has labeled it a failure.
+Invictus is opposed to the war on drugs and has labeled it a failure.
 He supports repealing the Controlled Substances Act and abolishing the DEA.
 He believes that the United States should find alternative forms of energy so as to reduce U.S dependence on foreign energy.
 He does not believe there should be a trade-off between economic freedom and the destruction of the environment.

 Personal life

-He dropped out of college and by 2006 he was married, and a father of four multi-ethnic children.
-Augustus Invictus was born Austin Gillespie, and in 2006 he legally changed his name to Augustus Sol Invictus.
-Until 2022 he was a Thelemite, though was expelled from the Thelemic fraternal organization, Ordo Templi Orientis; he also identified as a pagan.
+He was accepted into and graduated from DePaul University in Chicago with a Juris Doctorate and by 2006 he was married, and a father of four multi-ethnic children.
+Invictus was born Austin Gillespie, and in 2006 he legally changed his name to Augustus Sol Invictus.
+Until 2022 he was a Thelemite, though was expelled from the Thelemic fraternal organization, Ordo Templi Orientis; he has also identified as a pagan.

 As of 2022, he has reverted to the Catholic Faith and identifies as a traditionalist.